Alice Kuipers: Early life

-Kuipers was born the first of three children in London, England and is of Dutch and English descent.
-She attended the Westminster School in London, before receiving a Bachelor of Science in psychology from Manchester University.
+Kuipers was born the first of three children in London, England, and is of Dutch and English descent.
+She attended Westminster School in London, before receiving a Bachelor of Science in psychology from the University of Manchester.
 She later graduated with Distinction with a Master of Arts degree in Writing from Manchester Metropolitan University.
-Her mother is Head of the Department of Psychology at King's College in London, England and a Professor of Clinical Psychology.
+Her mother is Head of the Department of Psychology at King's College London, and a Professor of Clinical Psychology.
 Her father works as an advisor to local and central government on criminal and civil justice systems, and was previously a Chair of Governors and troubleshooting at OFSTED.

-At eighteen, Kuipers travelled alone for a year with an itinerary that included the Cook Islands, New Zealand, Cambodia, Australia, Vietnam and the U.S., which she has stated has had a significant influence on her work.
+At the age of 18, Kuipers travelled alone for a year with an itinerary that included the Cook Islands, New Zealand, Cambodia, Australia, Vietnam and the U.S., which she has stated had a significant influence on her work.
 In an interview with Chatelaine magazine, Kuipers said, "I could spend my whole life exploring it [the world] and never come close to seeing everything there is to see...
 I learned not to worry too much if I took a wrong step.
 Something would come of whichever route I chose."

 Kuipers moved to Saskatchewan, Canada and settled there in 2003.
 She lives in Saskatoon, with her husband, the writer Yann Martel, and their four young children.